fischgeek/TrelloMovies/README.md

 # TrelloMovies
-A utility to help manage a movie collection in Trello.
+A console utility to help manage a movie collection in Trello.